-Compared to many other American cities, Las Vegas is not really a big city.
+Compared to many other American cities, Las Vegas is small.
 On a map, getting around Las Vegas seems like a very simple affair as it’s grid-like and most of the big Vegas attractions are fairly close to one another.
 Many people choose to experience Vegas by foot and most have a great time doing it.

 Walking in Las Vegas can be grueling though.
-The heat can be relentless and, often times, the only ways to escape it is to duck into a casino for a moment.
-The strip itself is about 4-miles long and, while that may not seem like a lot, it can become a death march, especially if you don’t care to see the area much.
+The heat can be relentless and, oftentimes, the only way to escape it is to duck into a casino for a moment.
+The strip itself is about 4-miles long and, while that may not seem like a lot, it can become a death march.

 Las Vegas actually has a very effective and varied public transportation network.
 Between the monorail, trams, and public buses, you could conceivably see the best of Vegas without being outside too much.

-The monorail is a cool way to get around Las Vegas but isn’t really practical to use.
+The Las Vegas monorail is a cool way to get around the city but isn’t really practical to use.
 It has limited routes, capacity, and is pretty expensive to use.
 I’d ride it a couple of times and move on.

 Finally, there are a couple of trams that provide transport on the strip.
 They’re also limited but are at least free to use.